jbhovik/contentcooler2/README.md

 # Content Cooler

-Content Cooler is website where you can store and view your content, all protected under your individual login.
-Movies and music can be enjoyed.
+Content Cooler is web app where you can store and view your content, all protected under your individual login.
+Movies, music, and pictures can be enjoyed.
-Your library contains a list of content and an uploader for files.
+Your library contains a list of content and an uploader for files, as well as a favorites list.

 ## Dependencies